 Publications in English

-Max van Egmond, baritone, biography and discography, English version of the 1984 book, available on line as a pdf file, including 1984-2010 supplement, and an appendix on singing by Max van Egmond, whose own website can be found at http://maxvanegmond.com.
+Max van Egmond, baritone, biography and discography, English version of the 1984 book in Dutch, including a 1984-2016 supplement and an appendix on singing by Max van Egmond, whose own website can be found at www.maxvanegmond.com

 Words and Music in Henry Purcell's First Semi-Opera Dioclesian, Lewiston NY 1990, Edwin Mellen Press.